 - Use a pumice stone in the shower at least once or twice a week.

-Treating your heels daily with Moringa-O² Hair, Scalp and Skin Therapy Oil will ensure that your feet will be healed and will stay soft and smooth.
+Treating your heels daily with Moringa-O2 Hair, Scalp, and Skin Therapy Oil will ensure that your feet will be healed and will stay soft and smooth.
+You can also use foot masks that will nourish and moisturize your heels as they heal.
+Here are some that you can try: